CITY GUIDES | RHODE ISLAND

 $$$$$ | MAP | WEBSITE | INSTAGRAM

 Providence’s premier tasting‑menu destination since 1998, Gracie’s remains as refined as ever.
-Chef Matthew Varga’s rooftop‑garden‑driven cuisine shines in multi‑course menus featuring items like foie gras with grape preserve or monkfish stew.
+Chef Matthew Varga’s what’s-fresh-at-the-moment cuisine shines in multi‑course menus featuring items like foie gras with grape preserve or monkfish stew.
 Romantic, polished, and deeply considered.

 What it deserves: Two Michelin Stars